emilychallice/continuous-wavelet-transform/README.md

 # PHY407-cwt
 [old!]
-PHY407 project on the continuous wavelet transform.
+Project on the continuous wavelet transform for PHY407: Computational Physics.
 Includes separate implementation of the short-time Fourier transform and generic signal convolution.

 Sample output of cwt.py: